 Eventually, my brother, who is also an electrical engineer, offerred me his thermal camera.
 I don't know if you've ever used one for debugging circuits, but they're amazing.
 I turned it on the board (unfortunately I didn't save screenshots, they were pretty cool), and the working channel was quite warm, and the other 3 were cool.
 There were some ICs in the centre of the board that seemed hot, so I tried to lift their legs, to see if the rest of the board would work, but nothing quite happened.

 Then, I finally returned to the obvious place: the tantalum capacitors.
-I probed a bunch of them, and there was no voltage across, which seemed odd.
+I probed a bunch of them, and there was no voltage across some of them, which seemed odd.
 I turned off the VNA, and found that a number of them had failed, and turned into resistors of 10 ohms or less.
 One by one, I pulled out the capacitors, turned on the VNA, and more voltage rails came back to life.
 As of today, the board is 8 capacitors lighter.
 I haven't yet replaced them, as I don't want the cards to fail all over again.
 It looks like they were 100uF or so, and they can be bought online.
-The capacitors appear to have had a rating of 25V, but some rails were a touch over 14V, which may not be enough derating for long term operation.
+The capacitors appear to have had a rating of 25V, but some rails were a touch over 14V, which may not have been enough derating for long term operation.

 I have decided not to replace the capacitors for now, as they only seem to be doing some filtering and decoupling at the input of the converter card.
 I'm not doing very precise measurements, so I wanted to see if I could survive.
 Currently, with my homemade cal kit, it seems to match modern, in-service, VNAs quite well, so I'm happy.